About Swimmer's Ear

 To avoid trauma to the ear, kids should not clean their ears themselves.
 Also, never put objects into kids' ears, including cotton-tipped applicators.

-Over-the-counter pain relievers can be used to manage pain.
+Over-the-counter pain relievers can often be used to manage pain, but if pain is severe, prescription pain medication may be needed.
 Once treatment has begun, your child will start to feel better in a day or two.
 Otitis externa is usually cured within 7 to 10 days of starting treatment.

 Otitis externa should be treated by a doctor.
 If left untreated, the ear pain will get worse and the infection may spread.
 To help relieve the pain until your child sees the doctor, you can place a warm washcloth or heating pad against the affected ear.
 Acetaminophen or ibuprofen may also ease discomfort.